hamzahmed05/To-Do-List/README.md

 # To-Do-List

-ToDo List App for the purpose of learning swift
+ToDo List App for the purpose of learning Swift